SpicyMarshmellow/ComfyUI-EZ-AF-Nodes/README.md

 ## **EZ Tag Loader**
 Loads whole lines of text based on selection.

-# Text Processing Nodes
+# Utility Nodes

+## **EZ Text Concatenate**
+Dynamic input node.
+Combines any number of text inputs with customizable delimiters and text beautification options.

+## **EZ Switch**
+Dynamic input node.
+Allows selection of a single input either randomly or by index.

+WARNING: This node uses "ANY" type for both inputs and output, allowing it to pass anything, including models, images, latents, etc.
+This node doesn't do any processing with inputs it gets, so if you try to pass its output to a node that does not expect certain type, you will get an error.

 ## **EZ Extract Prompt**
-Utility node, expected to be used with File loaders.
+Utility node, expected to be used with either CSV or PROMPT File loaders.
 Extracts content from text based on headers.
 Can extract all non-header content or specific section.

-## **EZ Find & Replace**
-Performs find and replace operations on text strings with case-sensitive replacement.

-## **EZ Text Concatenate**
-Combines any number of text inputs with customizable delimiters and text beautification options.

-## **EZ Input**
-Simple text input node for manual text entry with universal output type.

 ## **EZ Text to Size**
-Extracts width and height values from text strings containing size information.
+Extracts width and height values from text strings (always uses the last 2 found numbers as size).

+## **Other Text Utilities**
+You may find more nodes that do basic things like find & replace or input string, i keep them for myself for testing purposes, i recommend using built-in comfy core nodes instead

 # Example Workflow